Lannnnnnn/LA-Restaurant-recommend/README.md

 ## Important Things:
 * This repository is contains one main branch and three split branches owned by each of the project team members.
 Make sure git clone the main branch and run!
 * In our implmentation and analysis, we use the Autophrase as our core NLP analysis method by submoduling into our repository.
+* This repo uses AutoPhrase as the git submodule, run the command `git submodule update --init` after cloning this repo.
+* The Docker repository is `catherinehou99/yelp-recommender-system:latest`
 - If you would like to learn more details about the AutoPhrase method, please refer to the original github repository: https://github.com/shangjingbo1226/AutoPhrase.
 Namely, you will find the system requirements, all the tools used and detailed explanation of the output.
 - Jingbo Shang, Jialu Liu, Meng Jiang, Xiang Ren, Clare R Voss, Jiawei Han, "**[Automated Phrase Mining from Massive Text Corpora](https://arxiv.org/abs/1702.04457)**", accepted by IEEE Transactions on Knowledge and Data Engineering, Feb.
 2018.
-- The Docker repository is `catherinehou99/yelp-recommender-system:latest`
-- This repo uses AutoPhrase as the git submodule, run the command `git submodule update --init` after cloning this repo.

 ## Default Run